zannads/BevarMejo/docs/building.md

 mkdir -p builds/releases/latest
 ```

-**Note:** Since EPANET is in the workspace folder, the build system will find it automatically.
+**Note:** The build system will find it automatically since EPANET is in the workspace folder.
 However, if you installed Vcpkg outside the default path (`/opt/vcpkg/`), you need to specify its location:

 ```bash
 # Generate build system